-The 24 large-scale drawings in the show form two emotive series, Children and Dogs, and Children, Birds & Dogs, the latter made especially for us and never seen before, and convey the internal emotional landscape of childhood.
-Take a look through the gallery below at some of the pictures on display, and see the expert hand of the Blake at work as he finely sketches out emotions on paper.
+The 24 large-scale drawings in the show formed two emotive series, Children and Dogs, and Children, Birds & Dogs, the latter made especially for us and never seen before, and convey the internal emotional landscape of childhood.
+Take a look through the gallery below at some of the pictures that were on display, and see the expert hand of the Blake at work as he finely sketches out emotions on paper.

 ‘The drawings in my donation look at the relationship of the children I draw with living things around them – sometimes positive but often tentative – comparable to the ones they may have to the world around them.’
 Sir Quentin Blake